How to Find the Right Baseball Camp, Tournament or Showcase for Your Recruiting

 Whether student-athletes have been sent baseball camp or showcase brochures because they’re actively being recruited, or are simply in some type of database or on a list that a coach purchased or obtained, the question is the same: How important are these player platforms?
 Are they worth the money?
 Will they help in the recruiting process?
 We’ve provided the answers in this section.
 Checkout another article on baseball camps, showcases and combines, or read this article on NCSA AAU baseball showcases.

 We have pulled together a list of every college baseball camp in the country with the date and cost for each camp.
-To see what camps were available this year, look no further than this free list 2019 college baseball camps and keep checking back because we'll post 2020 summer camps here when details are available.
+To see what camps are available this summer, look no further than this free list of 2020 college baseball camps and keep checking back because we'll be updating camps details as they are available.

 How to choose the right baseball camp, showcase or tournament